VictorCorral/Buddy-iOS-SDK/README.md

 ## Using the iOS SDK

-After you have created an application at the Buddy Dashboard, note your App ID and App Key.
+Visit the [Buddy Dashboard](https://buddyplatform.com) to obtain your application ID and key.

 To initialize the SDK: